cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-vacuumdb.md

 ## Description

-`vacuumdb` is a utility for cleaning a Greenplum Database database. `vacuumdb` will also generate internal statistics used by the Greenplum Database query optimizer.
+`vacuumdb` is a utility for cleaning a Cloudberry Database database. `vacuumdb` will also generate internal statistics used by the Cloudberry Database query optimizer.

 `vacuumdb` is a wrapper around the SQL command `VACUUM`.
 There is no effective difference between vacuuming databases via this utility and via other methods for accessing the server.